bclins/bclins.github.io/spring24/cs480/notes.md

 </table>
 </center>

 The states are the squares in the grid (except the gray square which cannot be entered).
 Each square has a reward of zero, except the green square which has a +1 reward and the red square which has a -1 reward.
-The green and red squares are also absorbing... once you reach them, the game ends (and you are stuck there forever.
+The green and red squares are also absorbing... once you reach them, the game ends (and you are stuck there forever).

 The agent can move up, down, left, or right from any square, but must stay on the grid.
 If they try to move into an invalid square, then the stay at their current position.
 Furthermore, the agent isn't in complete control of how they move.
 When they try to move in one direction, there is a 80% chance they will move one step in that direction, but also a 20% chance of moving perpendicular to the desired direction (equally likely to go left or right).